 3. Check doors for heat before opening

 If the door is hot, find another exit.
-The fire may be right on the other side and opening the door can give it the oxygen it needs to spread.
+The fire might be right on the other side and opening the door will give it the oxygen it needs to spread.

-4. Stay low to the ground to avoid breathing smoke
+4. Stay low to the ground to avoid inhaling smoke

-5. If anything on your person catches on fire, STOP, DROP and ROLL
+5. If a person catches on fire, STOP, DROP and ROLL

 The fastest way to put out a fire is to deprive it of what it needs – oxygen.
 If your hair or clothing start to smoke or flame, drop to the ground and roll.

 Elevators can stop or break during fires, trapping you inside.
 All buildings with elevators are required to have separate exits by stairs.

 If you live or work in a building with an elevator and are physically disabled, acknowledge the building owners and fire department about your emergency needs.

 You may also want to identify an emergency escape partner, someone who is willing and physically able to help you if the building is being evacuated.